 Our RAL tinting machine can produce over 1800 RAL Classic and Design colours and we test and check every RAL paint colour against the RAL colour fan deck to make sure colours are accurate.

 RAL TINTING MACHINE

 We use a RAL tinting machine that has been calibrated to our paint bases that we manufacture in our Glastonbury factory.
 This enables us to make all RAL Classic and RAL Design colours to order.
-The tinting machine also accurately measures out colour so every pot we make is consistent with exactly the right amount of colorant in.
+The tinting machine also accurately (99.9% accuracy level) measures out colour so every pot we make is consistent with exactly the right amount of colorant in.

 Popular RAL colours such as RAL Classic 7016 Anthracite Grey, have been added to our online shop so you can easily order in all pack sizes including a 150ml sample tin.
 Additional ‘Popular’ RAL Classic and Design colours are being added along with ‘Our Choice’ of extra colours beginning with blues and greens.

 You can easily order any colour from within the RAL Classic or Design ranges by selecting the RAL Classic Wood Paint or RAL Design Wood Paint option in the shop and following the order instructions.
 Alternatively you can order any colour from the RAL Classic and RAL Design colour charts by calling or emailing us with your selected RAL number and colour name.
 The only thing we’d advise you to check when selecting is whether the colour is in a clear base as that will make the paint translucent.
 Being translucent isn’t necessarily a negative thing as Black comes in a translucent base but covers beautifully.
 However it may affect coverage rates as won’t produce the immediate cover that opaque paints do so if you’re in any doubt, speak to a Thorndown adviser.